cy-chow/Rigid-Body-Motion/README.md

 ![w_x](https://user-images.githubusercontent.com/47429091/145176143-75a82342-3ae7-4f4c-b5d8-c999a2f7d9e9.png)

 Hence, the axis of rotation is almost exactly the x-axis, with a slight perturbation in the z-axis direction.
-We'll discuss this perturbation later, but for now let's just run our animation using Buss's method with this initial _ω_.
+Now let's run our animation using Buss's method with this initial _ω_.

 <video src="https://user-images.githubusercontent.com/47429091/145177457-6f87032d-0e37-4334-bbe2-e0ed21e174b3.mov" controls="controls" style="max-width: 730px;">
 </video>